Apruva/FinanceApp/README.md

 # Server:
 * Schedule cronjobs that matches the time that the original dataset is updated for so to fetch and store the updated data in mongodb.
 * Verify if requests asking for a resource has an valid access-token (JWT) as a part of the Authorization header.
-* Provide routes that require a set of query strings, format code server-side.
+* Provide routes that require a set of query strings, format code server-side and implement Redis caching.